jtschwar/tomo_TV/README.md

     Dependencies: OpenCV

-    Build your compiler with: cmake .
+    Build your make file: cmake .
     Compile: make -jX (where x is number of cores available)
     Run: ./tomo_tv